Sadao Munemori: Medal of Honor citation

 Rank and organization: Private First Class, U.S. Army, Company A, 100th Infantry Battalion, 442d Combat Team.
 Place and date: Near Seravezza, Italy, 5 April 1945.
 Entered service at: Los Angeles, Calif Birth: Los Angeles, Calif.
 G.O.
 No..
 24, 7 March 1946.

-He fought with great gallantry and intrepidity near Seravezza, Italy.
+"The President of the United States of America, in the name of Congress, takes pride in presenting the Medal of Honor (Posthumously) to Private First Class Sadao S. Munemori (ASN: 39019023), United States Army, for conspicuous gallantry and intrepidity in action above and beyond the call of duty while serving with Company A, 100th Infantry Battalion, 442d Regimental Combat Team, attached to the 92d Infantry Division, in action against the enemy on 5 April 1945.
+Private First Class Munemori fought with great gallantry and intrepidity near Seravezza, Italy.
 When his unit was pinned down by grazing fire from the enemy's strong mountain defense and command of the squad devolved on him with the wounding of its regular leader, he made frontal, one-man attacks through direct fire and knocked out two machine guns with grenades.
 Withdrawing under murderous fire and showers of grenades from other enemy emplacements, he had nearly reached a shell crater occupied by two of his men when an unexploded grenade bounced on his helmet and rolled toward his helpless comrades.
-He arose into the withering fire, dived for the missile and smothered its blast with his body.
-By his swift, supremely heroic action Pfc.
-Munemori saved two of his men at the cost of his own life and did much to clear the path for his company's victorious advance.
+He arose into the withering fire, dived for the grenade, and smothered its blast with his body.
+By his swift, supremely heroic action Private First Class Munemori saved two of his men at the cost of his own life and did much to clear the path for his company's victorious advance."